LukeAFarthing/GhoulsAndGobstoppers/README.md

 #### By pressing A you'll regain a large amount of health
 #### By pressing C you can keep increasing the speed of the character
 #### By pressing V you will instanly win the game (not much of a cheat is it)
+## License
 all assets were created and published by the THUNDERCATS &copy;